duyt1713/duyt1713/README.md

 ## Hi There 👋 Xin Chào 👋 Terve 👋

-Welcome to my readme page!
-I'm just getting into the wonderful world of GitHub so this page is still on its infancy phase.
-It will be more polished as time goes on so feel free to come back and stalk me frequently 😉
+Welcome to my README page!
+I’m just getting into the wonderful world of GitHub, so this page is still in its infancy.
+It will become more polished over time, so feel free to check back and stalk me frequently. 😉

 ## About Me Shortly For Now

 - 🌱 Student at Hive Helsinki (42 Network)
 - 👷 Software engineer in the making
-- More to be updated soon™
+- More to be updated Soon™
 <!--
 **duyt1713/duyt1713** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.